cmsua/documentation/README.md

 In pink, the **power cable** is terminated with a barrel jack.
 Connected to mains voltage is a 9v 2.2A adapter.
 The entier cable is one piece.
 Any two-part cables or cables labelled "Dell" are likely to be a computer power cable, and thus at a different voltage.
 Plugging a PC power cable into a hexacontroller will likely damage the controller.

 In cyan, the **on-off switch** is highlighted.
-When connected and powered, green LED indicators will be lit on the upper-left of the hexacontroller.
+When connected and powered, green **power indicator LEDs** indicators will be lit on the upper-left of the hexacontroller.
 After powering on, the controller will take at least one minute to connect to ethernet.

 In purple is the **trophy port**.
 While the trophy can be screwed into place, on most test stations it will likely be removable.
 Press the trophy firmly into the hexacontroller to connect the two.

+When a hexaboard is connected to the controller and power is enabled, the **central power indicator LEDS** will be blue.

 ### The Hexaboard